Pooja012/netflix.project/README.md

 ORDER BY total_content DESC
 LIMIT 5;
 ```
+**objective**:Identify the top 5 countries with the highest number of content items.

 5.**Identify the longest movie**
 ```sql
 SELECT * FROM netflix
 WHERE type = 'Movie'
 ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC;
 ```
+**objective**:Find the movie with the longest duration.

 6.**Find content added in the last 5 years**
 ```sql
 SELECT* FROM netflix
 WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
 ```
+**objective**:Retrieve content added to Netflix in the last 5 years.

 7.**Find all movies/TV shows by Director 'Rajiv Chilaka'**
 ```sql
 SELECT*